Parent-Child Visa Attorney Serving Hudson, Passaic And Bergen Counties

-For a free initial consultation from an experienced parent-child visa attorney serving Jersey City, New Jersey and New York City, contact us online or call 800-566-0954.
+For a free initial consultation from an experienced parent-child visa attorney serving Jersey City, northern New Jersey and New York City, contact us online or call 800-566-0954.

-Hudson County, New Jersey, Family Green Card Lawyer
+Northern New Jersey Family Green Card Lawyer

 Under certain circumstances, a U.S. resident can sponsor a family member in obtaining a visa to live and work permanently in the United States.
 A permanent lawful resident of the U.S. may petition to sponsor an unmarried minor child for U.S. citizenship if the child:

 - Was born to married parents or unmarried parents, US citizen(s); if the unmarried parent is the father, a relationship of support must be established

 - Is a stepchild and if the relationship between parent and stepparent began before the child turned 18

 - Is adopted and the adoption took place before the child was 16 and the child has been in the adoptive parents’ custody for at least two years or is under 18 and the sibling of another adopted child adopted at the same time or after his or her sibling; or if the child is an orphan who has been adopted abroad by a U.S. citizen or is coming to the U.S. to be adopted by a U.S. citizen